Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Help Text: Provide optional help text for the input field.

 ### Validation
-- This input field widget should be placed within a Form Container widget to be effective.
+- This input field widget should be placed within a Form widget to be effective.
 - The field name must be unique and start with `custom_`, if the selected input type is `custom`.

 ## Form Rating Widget